johnrearden/task-manager-frontend/README.md

 ##### Searching

+#### Kanban board

+I also implemented a task Kanban board, where tasks are automatically sorted based on their status.
+Inspired by GitHub Projects and Trello, I implemented horizontal scrolling for this view.

 #### Task detail page

 The card header contains an avatar with a link to the [assigned user's profile](#profile-detail-page),